 Push the switch rearward and release it within one-half second.
-The sunroof and sunshade will open automatically from any position.
-The sunroof and sunshade will open fully and stop automatically.
+The sunroof and sunshade will open automatically and stop when the full open position is reached.
 This is called "Express Open."
 During Express Open operation, any other actuation of the sunroof switch will stop the sunroof.